xinweiguo/website-classification/README.md

 #### Description:
 Creates a classifier for the specified data set through an sklearn pipeline using CountVectorizer, Tf-idf, and Random Forest Classifier that reads in the stored URL web content in the database (previously written to by the write_to_database.py script) and generates features described in the file.
 Additionally saves this model and model input to the /models/ subdirectory for ease of access.

+### classify.py

+#### Usage:
+python classify.py (dataset) (model) (input) (output) ...

+(dataset) should be 'shalla' or 'dmoz'
+(model) should be 'url' or 'full'
+(output) should be either 'y' indicating save the output to a file in the same directory, or 'n' indicating to simply print the results to stdout
+(input) should similarly be 'y' or 'n', with 'y' indicating the URLs to be classified will be provided in a .csv file in the same directory, whose name will be the last argument in the command line.
+If 'n', then the remaining inputs on the command line should be the URLs to be classified.

+#### Description: